henryoier/leetcode/Leetcode Log.md

 361_BombEnemy 3Y
 Naive search O(mnmax(m, n)) would TLE, keep four arrays count the number of enemies that can be kill at that point, O(mn).

+207_CourseSchedule 2Y
+Toplogic sort, decide whether there is a loop or not by the final number of courses that was selected.